univention/provisioning-api/README.md

-# Disclaimer - Work in progress
+# Disclaimer - MVP, work in progress

-The repository you are looking into is work in progress.

-It contains proof of concept and preview builds in development created in context of the openDesk project.
+It contains MVP created in context of the openDesk project.

-The repository's content provides you with first insights into the containerized cloud IAM from Univention, derived from the UCS appliance.

 # Provisioning